Interhyp/caddy-module-github-like-webhook-validation-payload/README.md

 ```

-In this example, Caddy will verify the incoming webhook payloads sent to `/webhook` using the secret `my_super_secret`.
+In this example, Caddy will verify the incoming webhook payloads sent to `/webhook` using the secret `my_super_secret` and containg signature inside of `X-Hub-Signature-256` header field.

 ## Contribution